 Lettuce (probably red leaf), as the base, cucumbers, yellow and red grape tomatoes (summery and DELICIOUS), white onions (raw), sunlfower seeds, hemp seeds, and some apple cider vinegar as a dressing.

-Steamed bok choy and maybe some swiss chard (don’t remember and can’t tell!), some gluten-free and vegan pasta spirals, sesame seeds, raisins, and apple cider vinegar to mix with the nutritional yeast for a dressing.
+Steamed bok choy and swiss chard, some gluten-free and vegan pasta spirals, sesame seeds, raisins, and apple cider vinegar to mix with the nutritional yeast for a dressing.

 Your basic oatmeal with fruit bowl… for lunch.
 Or anytime.
 I usually mix some vegan chocolate protein powder in with my oatmeal to make it more dessert-like.
 Cinnamon to top the berries and banana, of course.